 Shareholders are not liable for the debts of the Company.
-A Shareholder is not liable to make any further payment to the Company after he has paid the price on purchase of the Shares.
+A Shareholder is not liable to make any further payment to the Company after they have paid the price on purchase of the Shares.

-3.1.2 Head Office
+2.1.2 Head Office

 The registered and head office of the Company is at Exchange Building, St John's Street, Chichester, West Sussex PO19 1UP.